Lanner falcon: Threats

-Lanner falcons are of least concern on the ICUN red list, yet they can still be negatively affected through anthropogenic process, directly and indirectly.
+Lanner falcons are of least concern on the IUCN Red List, yet they can still be negatively affected through anthropogenic process, directly and indirectly.

 Direct anthropogenic threats to these raptors include nest robbery, vehicle collisions, electrocution from power lines and persecution.
 As chicks can barely fly when leaving the nest they are vulnerable and easy to catch, they are threatened by being captured for falconries and through being caught and killed by angry farmers as a result of these birds sometimes preying on domestic chickens.

 Indirect anthropogenic threats include loss of suitable habitats as a result of human expansion and the intensive use of pesticides for agriculture.